The Top 10 DARKER Paint Colours for a Dark Room (Sherwin W. and Benjamin M.)

 7. Sherwin Williams Keystone Gray SW 7504

-I love this one.
-This is an interesting ‘greige’ type of colour in that it’s a greige with a relatively well-balanced gray/beige blend in the medium range.
+I love this Keystone Gray as it’s a greige with a relatively well-balanced gray/beige blend in the medium range.
 At this depth, the brown is slightly stronger than the gray, but the gray is still there to stop this colour from being ‘chocolate’ or overly warm.
 In the lighter range of this colour (Agreeable Gray), it’s the gray that is slightly more dominant.
 If you are looking for a sophisticated look Keystone Gray is a great choice.

 Kylie M E-Design